maggie-barr-db/admin-scripts/README.md

 - Lists runs via /api/2.2/jobs/runs/list with pagination using next_page_token
 - Server-enforced page size limit is 26; the scraper defaults to 26 and clamps higher values
 - Gets run details via /api/2.2/jobs/runs/get-output
+- For multi-task runs, fetches task metadata and attempts per-task outputs; adds one summary row and per-task rows when available

 Run in a Databricks Workspace (Recommended)